PostHog/posthog.com/contents/docs/cdp/engage-connector.md

     - engage
 ---

-This app connects PostHog to [Engage](https://engage.so/), a marketing automation platform, and sends data to Engage for use in segmentation, targeting and automation.
+Connect PostHog to [Engage](https://engage.so/), a marketing automation platform, and sends data to Engage for use in segmentation, targeting and automation.

 Specifically, this app only exports your `Custom` and `$identify` events to Engage.